tungpham42/Aspire-Assignment/README.md

 Seeding
 -

-We should modify the Factory file first
+We should modify the Factory file first, this file is located in /database/factories folder

     public function definition()